stavis1/deepIso/README.md

-**This fork of deepIso aims to make it easier to programatically control for the purposes of optimizing its parameters, I am not affiliated with the origional authors**
+**This fork of deepIso aims to make it easier to programatically control for the purposes of optimizing its parameters**

+**The authors of deepIso are Fatema Tuz Zohora, M. Ziaur Rahman, Ngoc Hieu Tran, Lei Xin, Baozhen Shan & Ming Li, I am not in any way affiliated**

 This research project is the implementation of deep neural network based model **DeepIso** for peptide feature detection from LC-MS map.
 This work is published in Scientific Reports, 2019: https://www.nature.com/articles/s41598-019-52954-4.
 The instruction for running the model is provided below.
 For any further query, please contact me at: fzohora@uwaterloo.ca